Open-ET/openet-core/README.rst

 |version| |build|

-This repository provides a template/example for other ET model.
-This repository is currently structured to compute ET as a simple function of NDVI.
+This repository provides core functions used by the OpenET models.

 Installation
 ============

-To install the OpenET core python module:
+The OpenET core python module can be installed via pip:

 .. code-block:: console